Estates General of 1789: Rebellion of the parlements

 For the second time, the king summoned the parlement away from Paris, where crowds of people cheered their every action from the street, this time to meet at Troyes, Champagne on 15 August.
 He did not personally appear.
-By messenger he and the parlement negotiated an agreement: the king withdrew the Stamp Tax and modified the Land Tax to exclude the lands of people of title in return for the assured registration of further loans.
+By messenger he and the parlement negotiated an agreement: the king withdrew the stamp tax and modified the land tax to exclude the lands of people of title in return for the assured registration of further loans.
 The parlement was allowed to return on 20 September.
-Encouraged, Loménie, with the support of the king, went beyond what was agreed to by parlement—the granting of specific loans.
-He proposed an Emprunt Successif (Successive Loan) until 1792 giving the king a blank cheque.
-When parlement delayed, the king resorted to a ruse; he scheduled a Royal Hunt for 19 November.
-On that day at 11:00 AM the king and his peers noisily entered the session of parlement dressed in hunting clothes.
+Encouraged, Loménie, with the support of the king, went beyond what was agreed by parlement—the granting of specific loans.
+He proposed an emprunt successif (successive loan) until 1792 giving the king a blank cheque.
+When parlement delayed, the king resorted to a ruse; he scheduled a royal hunt for 19 November.
+On that day at 11:00 am the king and his peers noisily entered the session of parlement dressed in hunting clothes.
 They would confer with each other and have the decisions registered immediately, they said.

 Nearly the entire government was now face-to-face.
 They argued the problems and issues concerned until dusk, some six hours later.
 Parlement believed that the problem had gone beyond the government and needed the decisions of the Estates General which did not correspond to the king's concept of monarchy.
-At the end of the day, the king demanded the registration of the Successive Loan.
-The Duc d'Orléans (a previous Notable, a relative of the king, and an ardent revolutionary), later known as Philippe Égalité, asked if this were a Royal Session of the Peers or a Session of Parlement.
-On being told it was a Royal Session he replied that edicts were not registered at Royal Sessions.
-The king retorted, Vous êtes bien le maître (do as YOU will) with some sarcasm as the king's will was legally required, and strode angrily from the session with a retinue.
-Lettres de Cachet, or arbitrary arrest warrants, followed on the 20th for D'Orleans and two others.
+At the end of the day, the king demanded the registration of the successive loan.
+The Duc d'Orléans (a previous Notable, a relative of the king, and an ardent revolutionary), later known as Philippe Égalité, asked if this were a royal session of the peers or a session of parlement.
+On being told it was a royal session, he replied that edicts were not registered at royal sessions.
+The king retorted, "Vous êtes bien le maître (do as you will)," with some sarcasm as the king's will was legally required, and strode angrily from the session with a retinue.
+Lettres de Cachet, or arbitrary arrest warrants, followed on 20 November for D'Orleans and two others.
 They were taken into custody and held under comfortable conditions away from Paris; D'Orleans on his country estate.
-Parlement began a debate on the legality of Lettres de Cachet.
+Parlement began a debate on the legality of lettres de cachet.
 The men being held became a cause célèbre.